ka8725/ka8725.github.com/_posts/2019-12-27-dry-struct-use-cases.md

 end
 ```

-The `PostSchema` is a contract between the receving process and another process sends the params.
-This contract specifies set of rules such as:
+The `PostSchema` is a contract between the receiving process and another process sends the params.
+This contract specifies a set of rules such as:
 - required and optional fields
 - types of these fields
-- automatic coercing of the given parameters according to the speficied types
+- automatic coercing of the given parameters according to the specified types
-- if a parameter has wrong type, or a value that's impossible to typecast to the specified type, it's considered as a validation error.
+- if a parameter has a wrong type, or a value that's impossible to typecast to the specified type, it's considered as a validation error.

-The `CreatePostOperation` is supposed to be used in a controller responsible for handling requests from another processes.
-Its implementation is simplified a lot here just for the sake of providing idea.
+The `CreatePostOperation` is supposed to be used in a controller responsible for handling requests from other processes.
+Its implementation is simplified a lot here just for the sake of providing the idea.
 In reality, an operation like that has more things to take care such as:
 - open DB transaction or not in `#perform`
-- exit softly without exceptions providing interface to fetch the errors
+- exit softly without exceptions providing an interface to fetch the errors
 - bypass errors from the model layer.
 Remember, the `Post` model above can still have validations or there are may be constraints on DB level.
 - catch particular exceptions and extract errors from there to expose them through the interface similar to model validations
 - other.

-#### 3. I'm familiar with dry-struct but it cannot serialize out of box.
+#### 3. I'm familiar with dry-struct but it cannot serialize out of the box.
 How do you serialize into dry-struct?

-That's true, that **dry-struct** doesn't have this functionality out of box.
+That's true, that **dry-struct** doesn't have this functionality out of the box.
 But this is not a big deal as this function is easy to implement:

 ```ruby
 class BaseStruct < Dry::Struct